-For this project I drew inspiration from a book that my kids (and now grandsons) love.
-See if you can guess…
+For this project, I drew inspiration from a children’s book that my family loves.
+See if you can guess which book????

-Stitch down with either a straight stitch (which I used), or a zigzag or any decorative stitch you prefer.
+Stitch down with either a straight stitch (which I used), zigzag, or any decorative stitch you prefer.
 I also used a heavier thread so mine would be more visible.

 Next, cut out the alligator and apply fusible webbing to the back of fabric.
 Place the alligator where you want it, then add a little bit of rickrack for his back.
 Iron down the alligator, making sure that you catch the rickrack.

-With a water soluble marker, mark the bird’s legs and wing.
+With a removable fabric marker, draw the bird’s legs and wing.

 Now, add a button for each eye.
 I like to tape mine in place and then sew them on the machine.
 Feel free to hand sew them, as well.